AnthroHydro/botell.ai/README.md

 ```
 Type `python bottledetector.py --help` for command line usage and list of arguments.

-Alternatively, in Python, call `help(BottleDetector)` for class documentation.
+Alternatively, in Python after importing the BottleDetector module, call `help(BottleDetector)` for class documentation.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]